jundalisay/spblist/content/en/superphysics/principles/definitions.md

-Commodity | a raw material or not-so-processed good for sale Effort Theory of Value | the pegging of economic value into points represented by grains Goods | anything that is for sale and occupies a specific spacetime Monetization | the conversion of goods and services into money Pantrypoints system | the use of Pantries or Hubs as the store of resources Pantrypoints Pantry | a permanent or temporary repository of resources.
+Commodity | a raw material or not-so-processed good for sale Effort Theory of Value | the pegging of economic value into points represented by grains Goods | anything that is for sale and occupies a specific spacetime Interest Rate | The revenue in lending that is determined by the demand and credit-worthiness of the borrowers and the availability of the lenders
+Monetization | the conversion of goods and services into money Pantrypoints system | the use of Pantries or Hubs as the store of resources Pantrypoints Pantry | a permanent or temporary repository of resources.
 Examples are stalls in a marketplace, a business address, or a person with a bag